Foundayo (Orforglipron): Everything You Need to Know About the Latest Oral GLP-1 for Weight Loss

 What this means practically:

 • The nausea difference is real.
 GLP-1s are notorious for nausea, especially early in titration.
-Orforglipron's GI profile skews more toward diarrhea and indigestion rather than nausea, which some people will find much easier to tolerate.
+Foundayo's GI profile skews more toward diarrhea and indigestion rather than nausea, which some people will find much easier to tolerate.

-One surprisingly interesting data point: The ATTAIN-MAINTAIN trial specifically looked at people who switched from injectable GLP-1s to orforglipron.
+One surprisingly interesting data point: The ATTAIN-MAINTAIN trial specifically looked at people who switched from injectable GLP-1s to Foundayo.
 People who switched from Wegovy maintained about 95% of their prior weight loss.
 People who switched from Zepbound maintained about 80%.
 So if you're stabilized on an injectable and switch to the pill, you're likely to hold most of your progress — you're not starting from scratch.

 What About Side Effects?